Board of Directors

 & Program Advisors

-Our Board of Directors and Program Advisory Board is made up of dedicated and passionate elders, teachers, mentors, and community leaders from around the nation.
+Our Board of Directors and Program Advisory Board is made up of dedicated and passionate elders, teachers, mentors, youth, and community leaders from around the nation.
 Each volunteers their time as necessary.

 Dr. Yvette Running Horse Collin